-ActiveHome Inspections will perform a basic home inspection within minimum standards for: $299.00 depending on the type of inspection; required testing, square footage, and location, see Rate Card.
+ActiveHome Inspections will perform a basic home inspection within minimum standards for: $399.00 depending on the type of inspection; required testing, which is included in most cases, square footage, and location, see Rate Card.

-ActiveHome Inspections will perform a reinspection either included or at $95 each to be determined.
+ActiveHome Inspections will perform a reinspection either included or at HALF of the original paice by third party hires.
 After the work and repairs have been completed by others, AHI will ensure the work has been properly executed or if the work has not been satisfactorily completed to building standards another inspection may be necessary and the extra time will be billed hourly.

 Depending on the size and condition of the house, a thorough basic home inspection will usually take no more than two to four hours and 48-hours to deliver the detailed findings to the client.
 Typically you may want to accompany the inspector during the walk-through inspection to gain a better understanding of some of the problems areas first hand in the field, which may not have been discovered before an inspection.
 The inspection process will give you better knowledge of the present-day conditions and codes so you can best determine cost of repairs within the industry standards and help you to evaluate its market value.
 Although it’s not the job of the inspector to appraised the value of the house; the inspector’s findings will help you prepare a